Educators alarmed by recent bias incidents at Long Island schools

 - Recent reports of antisemitic and racist incidents have alarmed advocates and educators across Long Island, who say more needs to be done to address these behaviors by students.

-- District officials from Port Washington to Riverhead have had to address their communities over incident as such, and educators are concerned that the situation will worsen as conflict escalates in the Middle East.
+- District officials from Port Washington to Riverhead have had to address their communities over incidents, and educators are concerned that the situation will worsen as conflict escalates in the Middle East.

 Christopher Probst, director of education of the Holocaust Memorial & Tolerance Center of Nassau County, said this has been an ongoing problem in Long Island schools.